 It was around this time that I met Marisa.
 I wasn’t rich and she wasn’t Lindsay Lohan, but a close enough approximation- the budget version- made it a love story.
-She was smart enough to get her claws in, like the raccoon who manages to open up the old pizza box while the others just stare.
+She was smart enough to get her claws in, like the raccoon who finds a way to open up the old pizza box while the others just stare.
 She got what she deserved.
 We both did.

-It didn’t work out with the fat motherfucker- maybe was a little too good to be true; maybe he was just another wolf, but one who had come up with his own way to get it.
+It didn’t work out with the fat motherfucker- maybe it was a little too good to be true; maybe he was just another wolf, but one who had come up with his own way to get it.
 Back to the drawing board; ground zero- she started reading books about being brave, just in case.

-Years later, she managed to meet someone in-between hungry coyote and master wolf; tall and weathered, overweight with high school sports achievements in the rearview for a few stories on a Friday night.
-If we didn’t live in hell, this is who she’d have married out of high school- two kids, a two-car garage; yard work, soccer practice, kung-foo classes, and all that shit.
+Years later, she managed to meet someone in-between hungry coyote and master wolf; tall and weathered, overweight with high school sports always good for a few stories on a Friday night.
+If things were different, this is whom she’d have married out of high school- two kids, a two-car garage; yard work, soccer practice, kung-fu classes; holiday duties on the path to grandchildren.